trilitech/zenbox-local/README.md

 ### (Optional) Viewing stored data

 You can install [MongoDB Compass](https://www.mongodb.com/products/tools/compass) to have a GUI access to the DB.
 You can find the credentials in `.env` file.
 We map the port `27017` to the host machine, so when you open MongoDB Compass, you can use `mongodb://zenbox_mongo_user:password_here@localhost:27017/` as the URI.

+### If running Zenbox makes your system slower

+To lower Zenbox's resource usage, navigate to Docker Desktop -> Settings -> Resources and decrease the CPU/Memory/Swap allocations.
+This will extend email processing times but may be a suitable trade-off for you.